December 1, 2022

-An Actionable Guide to AWS Glue for Data Engineers
+A Practical AWS Glue Guide for Data Engineers

-In this article, learn about AWS Glue in depth and how it can benefit data engineers.
-Also, get a tutorial on how to set up and perform ETL Jobs on AWS Glue.
+Learn about AWS glue and data engineering with AWS.
+Plus, a tutorial on how to set up and perform ETL Jobs on AWS Glue.

 What is AWS Glue?